CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected structure for a ternary expression.

 **parse_function_call_or_identifier**

-Parses a function call or identifier in the shader code.
    - **Description**: This method determines whether the current token represents a function call or a simple identifier.
 It constructs a `FunctionCallNode` if it detects a function call, or a `VariableNode` if it detects an identifier.
 It also handles member access if a dot (`.`) follows the identifier.
    - **Returns**:
       - `ASTNode`: An object representing either a `FunctionCallNode` for function calls, a `VariableNode` for identifiers, or a member access node if applicable.